sleibrock/functional-decorators/README.md

 ... @_add1
 ... def f(x): return x
 ...
->>> f(10)
+>>> f(3)
-Current state is 11
-Current state is 12
-Current state is 11
-Current state is 13
-Current state is 11
+Current state is 4
-Current state is 12
+Current state is 5
-Current state is 11
+Current state is 6
-13
+6
 ```

-So as far as I know, there's not much we can do to log progress of a decorated
-function.

-The _puts_ decorator is available to use, but it's output will look very confusing.
+# Closing Remarks

+This was a project inspired by functional programming, and since Python is trying
+it's hardest *not* to be a functional language by any means, I thought I would
+adhere to Python rules and try something unconventional.
+It's funny to write an
+entire function without actually writing any meaningful code _inside_ the function
+definition.
+But the performance surely takes a hit when not using list comps
+due to CPython's list comp internals.